SkylineCommunications/dataminer-docs/connector-help/connector_help/Electrosys_G011_FM_N+1.md

 ### Initialization

 This protocol supports both MIB versions, which have slightly different OIDs.
 In some cases \*.1.\* is used, while in the other cases \*.255.\* is used in the OID.
-The driver will automatically try and select the correct OID when a new element is created.
+The connector will automatically try and select the correct OID when a new element is created.

 First it will try to poll a parameter using the \*.1.\* OID.
 If this fails, it will switch to \*.255.\*.
-If both fail, by default, the driver will only retry further with \*.255.\*.
+If both fail, by default, the connector will only retry further with \*.255.\*.
 However, you can configure this using the **Device OID** parameter on the **General** page.

 ### Web Interface